 Sweden is a wonderful travel destination for those who love clean air, spectacular landscapes and outdoor activities.
 As the biggest country of Northern Europe, there’s a lot to explore, from Stockholm in the south to Lapland in the north.
 And there’s no better way to get the most out of your travels than feeling comfortable with the language and culture.

-3. Because you’d like to understand your past.
+2. Because you'd like to understand your roots.

 Maybe your grandparents came from Sweden and speak better Swedish than English, or maybe your family’s immigrant experience is just a distant memory.
 Maybe you don’t have a drop of Swedish blood, but you feel connected to famous Swedes like Anders Celsius (inventor of the temperature scale) or Viktor Hasselblad (inventor of the single lens reflex camera) and want to understand them better.
 Whatever roots you’re exploring, the desire to understand the past is universal, and language is a powerful way to connect with both your personal heritage and your cultural and intellectual inheritance.

 Swedish is full of great words for concepts that English doesn’t quite capture, like lagom (not too much and not too little), duktig (remarkably competent), and hen (an explicitly singular gender-neutral personal pronoun).
 It also has tons of compound words, like sköldpadda (turtle, literally shield + toad), tupplur (nap, literally rooster + trick), and smörgåsbord (feast, literally butter + goose + table).

 4. Because it's a relatively easy language for English speakers to pick up, even if they've never learned another language before.